Onboarding Timeline & Checklist

 Enrollment Processed

-• Do not attempt to enroll or drop courses on your own.
+• Do not attempt to add or drop courses on your own.

-• Enrollment triggers your billing statement, which will be available in SIS under the Student Accounts tile.
+• Once enrolled, your updated billing statement will appear in SIS under the Student Accounts tile.
+This confirms your enrollment for the semester.

-• Some vaccines, such as Hepatitis B, require both a completed series and a positive surface antibody titer.
+• Some vaccines – such as Hepatitis B – require a completed series and a positive surface antibody titer.

-• If your initial titer is negative, you’ll need a booster dose followed by a repeat titer (drawn at least 28 days later).
+• If your Hepatitis B surface antibody titer is negative, you must receive a booster, then repeat the titer at least 28 days later.

-• Delaying this process until Orientation may result in non-compliance and added stress during your first weeks of medical school.
+• Delaying this process until Orientation may result in non‑compliance and unnecessary stress during your first weeks of medical school.

 • Criminal background check